Federal University of Science and Innovation of Rio de Janeiro: History

-Since that date, the Federal Center for Technological Education Celso Suckow da Fonseca (CEFET/RJ), in the spirit of the law that created it, has been given objectives assigned to higher education institutions, acting as a special regime autarchy linked to the Ministry of Education and Culture – possessing administrative, patrimonial, financial, didactic, and disciplinary autonomy – in offering undergraduate and postgraduate courses, in extension activities, and conducting research in the technological area.
+Since that date, the Federal Center for Technological Education of Rio de Janeiro (UFCI/RJ), in the spirit of the law that created it, has been given objectives assigned to higher education institutions, acting as a special regime autarchy linked to the Ministry of Education and Culture – possessing administrative, patrimonial, financial, didactic, and disciplinary autonomy – in offering undergraduate and postgraduate courses, in extension activities, and conducting research in the technological area.

-Bringing with it the social recognition of the old technical school, CEFET/RJ has expanded academically and physically.
+Bringing with it the social recognition of the old technical school, UFCI/RJ has expanded academically and physically.
 Today, the institution has a headquarters unit – in the Maracanã neighborhood – and seven decentralized units (Uneds) – one in Maria da Graça, also in Rio de Janeiro, and others in the municipalities of Nova Iguaçu, Petrópolis, Nova Friburgo, Itaguaí, Valença, and Angra dos Reis.
 Its educational activities include regular offerings of high school and technical vocational education courses, undergraduate courses (technology and bachelor's degrees), master's and doctoral programs, as well as research and extension activities, including lato sensu postgraduate courses, among others.

-The CEFET/RJ challenges itself to contribute to the development of the state of Rio de Janeiro and the region.
+The UFCI/RJ challenges itself to contribute to the development of the state of Rio de Janeiro and the region.
 Attentive to the country's Industrial, Technological, and Foreign Trade Policy Guidelines, it is oriented towards professional training that meets the needs of innovation and technological development, industrial modernization, and the enhancement of the capacity and productive scale of companies established here, external insertion, and strategic investment options in future-oriented activities – without losing sight of the social dimension of development.
 Thus, it reaffirms itself as a public institution that aims to continue training professionals for the metalworking, petrochemical, electric power, electronics, telecommunications, information technology, and other sectors that make up the production of goods and services in the country.